13 Tips to Level Up Your Nonprofit’s Social Media Engagement Tactics

 You’re posting photos.
 You’re sharing links.
 You’re responding to comments.
-Overall, you’re feeling pretty good about your nonprofit’s social media accounts, but some days, it can feel like you’re shouting into the void without much response.
+Overall, you’re feeling pretty good about your nonprofit’s social media presence, but some days, it can feel like you’re shouting into the void.

-Given that social media drives 57% of traffic to online fundraising campaign pages on Classy, upgrading your engagement tactics can increase your community’s interactions with—and ultimately, level of support for—your nonprofit.
-Use the following tips to take your social media engagement to the next level, whether you’re sharing key information, interacting with supporters, or mobilizing action—and have some fun along the way.
+Given that social media drives 57% of traffic to online fundraising campaign pages on Classy, upgrading your engagement tactics can increase your community’s interactions with—and ultimately, level of support for—your nonprofit organization.
+Use the following social media tips to take your engagement to the next level, whether you’re sharing key information, interacting with supporters, or mobilizing action.

 Social media engagement occurs whenever someone interacts with your social media accounts.
-On a more granular level, engagement translates to metrics like:
+On a more granular level, engagement on a social platform translates to metrics like:

 A social media engagement strategy isn’t as simple as just having a page that posts stellar content, although that’s an important piece of the pie.
 It also means navigating the unique formulas each social media platform uses to deliver content to followers.